 If you would like to join our church and take a full part in the Breaking of Bread meeting, please speak to one of our members and we will arrange to explain what we believe and how you can become involved.

-Also at this meeting there are announcements about our various activities, and two collections.
-The collections are entirely voluntary and only members normally contribute.
+Also at this meeting there are announcements about our various activities.
+We no longer have physical collections of money, as all donations are online.

 Anyone is welcome to attend our meetings, although only those who are members take a full part.